1

 the new version the universe had a primeval fireball genesis and has

 your sin, your insight into infinity, has been forgiven.
-Given enough time, heresy becomes orthodoxy.
+The sad and

 With the discovery of the cosmic background radiation (CBR) and